-- We enabled the backup system itself in Global Settings above, and now we’ll instruct cPanel to back up user accounts by checking the box next to Backup Accounts.
+- We enabled the backup system itself in Global Settings above, and next, we’ll instruct cPanel to back up user accounts by checking the box next to Backup Accounts.

 - Click the Select Users to open a new browser window (or tab, depending on your browser settings) where you can select the specific cPanel accounts to back up.
-Simply click the ON button in the Backups column for each domain you want to back up, and ensure that the buttons in the Legacy are turned off if you’re not using the legacy backup system.
+Next, click the ON button in the Backups column for each domain you want to back up, and ensure that the buttons in the Legacy are turned off (if you’re not using the legacy backup system).
 Note that you can access this page directly at any time by clicking Backup User Selection in WHM’s main menu.

-Choose whether you want to back up accounts that are suspended, as well as access logs and bandwidth data for the accounts, and whether you wish to back up system files as well as individual accounts (which is necessary only for server restoration; individual account can be restored regardless of your choice here).
+- Now we choose whether you want to back up accounts that are suspended, as well as access logs and bandwidth data for the accounts.
+Also, you can select whether you wish to back up system files and/or the individual accounts (which is necessary only for server restoration.
+The individual account can be restored regardless of your choice here).

 Step #4: Select Database Backup Options